Taking out a loan in Germany for a foreigner might sound a bit scary.

 That way, you can save money.
 And also reduce the monthly credit charge, which can be helpful with bigger loans.

-Loan in Germany for education / students
+Credit for education and students

 Education loans or student loans are helpful when moving to a different city to study a specific subject.
 If you want to study law in Germany, some universities rank better than others.